Back to Silas S. Brown's home page

 The Kiosk mode also prevented us from interacting with the software update process.
 If we turned the tablets fully off when not in use, updates tended not to happen at all (we'd be constantly notified they're pending but were unable to interact with these notifications) so we had to leave them switched on to standby---but this caused the tablets to periodically play sounds when restarting after an update and at other seemingly-random times, and Kiosk prevented us from accessing any setting to disable these sounds.
 This was not a major problem until one of us accidentally left a tablet in the bedroom overnight and it played its sound at five o'clock in the morning on a day when we really needed to have slept well.
 Do not leave these tablets anywhere where you'd be disturbed by occasional loud beeping sounds at any time of day or night.

 Actual completion of their surveys wasn't too difficult, although they have asked some multiple-choice questions to which my natural reaction would be "it depends what you mean by this word and/or it depends on the exact circumstances---I could write a paragraph about it" but that wasn't an option so I had to go for "not sure" or "don't know" which Ipsos apparently tries to discourage by displaying in grey text reminiscent of a disabled form control (perhaps to balance out the temptation to skip time-consuming questions?); I suppose these surveys are not focus groups.
-Some later surveys did allow free text entry (e.g. what do I think the issues with battery-powered aircraft might be); typing large amounts of text on the tablet would of course have been difficult even with the supplied magnetic pen, but if necessary I could arrange for a paragraph to be temporarily placed on a private website so I can copy and paste it into the survey.
+Some later surveys did allow free text entry (e.g. what do I think the issues with battery-powered aircraft might be); typing large amounts of text on the tablet would of course have been difficult even with the supplied magnetic pen, but if necessary I could arrange for a paragraph to be temporarily placed on a private website so I can copy and paste it into the survey, and I was also able to make English voice-recognition work on the tablet via a microphone button above the keyboard, although the accuracy of this is variable.
 We don't remember being given all the UK surveys mentioned on Ipsos's "News and Polls" web pages, so it seems they limit participant load by not enrolling everybody in every survey.

 Ipsos survey "points" could be converted into shopping vouchers for a supermarket of your choice, although "your choice" in this instance is limited to Tesco, Sainsbury's, M S, Argos or Amazon online.
-We were able to redeem a discount at Tesco by asking a cashier to scan a barcode from a mobile screen, but when we tried at Sainsbury's, their cashier's machine refused to accept the voucher.
+We were able to redeem discounts at both Tesco and Sainsbury's by asking a cashier to scan a barcode from a mobile screen, but in the case of Sainsbury's their cashier's machine refused to accept the voucher on the first day but accepted it on our following trip.
 We did not try the vouchers on either shop's self-checkout machines (we thought this experiment would be likely to delay the queue), and there was conflicting information about whether or not the discounts were permitted for use online so we didn't try that either.
+Balance enquiry was by refreshing the voucher page for Sainsbury's and by telephone for Tesco (0345 number provided) which we confirmed worked, in our case just telling us when the voucher had been spent as we had not tried using only part of the £10 balance---minimising shopping trips due to the pandemic means spending more than that each time.

 All material © Silas S. Brown unless otherwise stated.